 It is intended that each of the Trusts will qualify as a "liquidating trust" for U.S. federal income tax purposes.
 A liquidating trust is generally treated as a grantor trust for U.S. federal income tax purposes.
 In general, a grantor trust is not a separate taxable entity.
-Consistent with the requirements for liquidating trust treatment, the Creditors' Trust Agreement and the Litigation Trust Agreement (collectively, the "Trust Agreements") will each require all relevant parties to treat, for U.S. federal income tax purposes, the transfer of each of the Creditors' Trust Assets or the Litigation Trust Assets, as applicable (the "Trust Assets"), to the relevant Trust as (i) a transfer of the Trust Assets (other than amounts set aside in Trust Reserves on account of Disputed Claims if such Trust Reserves are subject to entity-level tax, as discussed below) to the Creditors' Trust Beneficiaries or the Litigation Trust Beneficiaries, as applicable (the "Trust Beneficiaries"), which transfer should be taxable (as described below) to each such Trust Beneficiary in its taxable year that includes the Effective Date, followed by (ii) a transfer of such Trust Assets by the Trust Beneficiaries to the Trust, with the Trust Beneficiaries being treated as the grantors and owners of the Trust.
+Consistent with the requirements for liquidating trust treatment, the Creditors' Trust Agreement and the Litigation Trust Agreement (collectively, the "Trust Agreements") will each require all relevant parties to treat, for U.S. federal income tax purposes, the transfer of each of the Creditors' Trust Assets or the Litigation Trust Assets, as applicable (the "Trust Assets"), to the relevant Trust as (i) a transfer of the Trust Assets (other than amounts set aside in Trust Reserves on account of Disputed Claims if such Trust Reserves are subject to entity-level tax, as discussed below) to the Creditors' Trust Beneficiaries or the Litigation Trust Beneficiaries, as applicable (tas described below) to each such Trust Beneficiaries"), which transfer should be taxable (as described below) to each such Trust Beneficiaries to the Trust Assets by the Trust Beneficiaries to the Trust, with the Trust Beneficiaries being treated as the grantors and owners of the Trust.